 Easter in Italy and its most delicious dishes

-We have this saying in Italy, paese che vai usanza che trovi: you visit a village, you find a new habit.
+We have this saying in Italy, paese che vai usanza che trovi: you visit a village, you find a new habit and this is true also for Easter food in Italy.
 As you may know if you have been to Italy or know something about Italian food, the same applies to our kitchens, especially on special, traditional occasions.
 Easter is certainly one of them.

 Again, culinary Italy is divided by habits, but always unified by its delicious dishes!

 Some of the dishes on a typical Italian Easter table have regional roots, but many transcend regions and areas and can truly be considered national.
 Let’s begin by taking a look at them…

 The dishes we all cook

 A typical Easter food in Italy, on the table of almost every Italian family on Easter Sunday is lamb.
 Agnello, or abbacchio as it is known in Rome, is traditionally cooked all over the country on Easter.
 It is a dish pregnant with meaning, as it symbolically recalls the religious symbol of the Christ.
 In truth, the association of lamb with religious celebrations is older than Christianity, as its use was already described in the Old Testament, where lamb was chosen as the meat to be consumed by the Jewish people on Passover.
 To the Jewish community, the lamb embodied (and still does) the sacrifice offered to God by His people before leaving Egypt.